When it comes to setting the stage for long-lasting eyelash extensions, humidity plays a more significant role than most lash artists think.

 These steps will help:

 - Use a hygrometer: A hygrometer is a must-have tool for any lash artist.
-You can get it for under $50 on Amazon.
 This compact machine shows you the humidity and the temperature of your room.
 Always, always use a hygrometer near the lash bed to get an accurate humidity level of your work station.

 - Use moist absorbers: If you are not in the position to invest in a dehumidifier, get several moist absorbers (ones you used for your closet) and place them near your work area.
 This definitely helps to regulate high humidity at a low cost.